jlat07/DataZCW-Final-Project/README.md

 -Set up a dotenv file with the approriate keys for News API and Twitter API

-- Change your directory to StartFile and run the follow commands on your command line:
+-Change your directory to StartFile and run the follow commands on your command line:

-"mysql -u username -p < TwitterSetup.sql"
+- "mysql -u username -p < TwitterSetup.sql"
-"mysql -u username -p < NewsSetup.sql"
+- "mysql -u username -p < NewsSetup.sql"
-"python start.py"
+- "python start.py"

-- From the airflow_dag directory add the file "final_project_dag.py" to your airflow home in the dags folder as well as set up your dotenv file in the same folder.
+-From the airflow_dag directory add the file "final_project_dag.py" to your airflow home in the dags folder as well as set up your dotenv file in the same folder.
 Start airflow webserver and scheduler and turn on the final_project_dag.

 -Change directory to the twitter_kafka folder and start running your kafka zookeeper and server.
 After that run both conusmer.py and producer.py simultaneously